-Jack Rodgers is a media director and visual journalist based in Ogden, Utah.
+Jack Rodgers is a marketing director and visual journalist based in Ogden, Utah.
 His work is defined by a sense of adventure, a commitment to service and passionate storytelling.

 Shaped by the mountains of New Mexico, Jack recently completed a tenure as the Marketing Manager at Philmont Scout Ranch, the Boy Scouts of America's premiere high adventure base.
 In this role he developed a vision and marketing plan for promoting Philmont's world-class youth development and outdoor leadership programs.
 He additionally served as the lead photographer, video producer and social media coordinator while executive producing dozens of projects.

 Jack has also been published in major outlets such as the New York Times and BBC covering national and international news.
 As a student intern he contributed to coverage by the Twin Cities Pioneer Press and Star Tribune.
 In both 2018 and 2019 he was named as Visual MN's College Photographer of the Year and was accepted into the 33rd Annual Eddie Adams Workshop.
 Previously, Jack was a Staff Photographer and the Multimedia Editor for the University of Minnesota's Minnesota Daily.